Which states don’t have a franchise tax in 2026?

 Corporate income tax states

 Alaska, Florida, and Montana simply replace "franchise" with "income."
-Alaska funds much of its budget with oil royalties, but also charges a traditional corporate income tax that increases with profit, so you only pay when you're profitable.
+Alaska funds much of its budget with oil royalties, but it also charges a traditional corporate income tax that increases with profit, so you only pay when you're profitable.
 Florida takes a similar approach with a flat 5.5% rate on net income, while Montana uses a graduated schedule.

 If your margins are solid and you value expense and loss deductions, these states will feel familiar, as your accountant can balance bad years against good ones just like on your federal return.